-These visualisations could answer questions around the learning community in the school.
+These visualisations could answer questions about the learning community in the school.
 For example, is the school’s provision for EAL/D students sufficient?
 Could the school employ a Community Liaison Officer to assist in communicating with families?
 Should interpreters be provided for parent-teacher nights?

 - Use the Aboriginality column chart to identify the number of Aboriginal and Torres Strait Islander (or both) students that attend your school.

-- Click on the Aboriginal and Torres Strait Islander bars to use the cross highlighting function.
+- Click on the Aboriginal and Torres Strait Islander bars to use the cross-highlighting function.
 Note how the other charts highlight to indicate the number of Aboriginal or Torres Strait Islander students in the corresponding charts.
 You can also ascertain student numbers by hovering your mouse over each bar in the Aboriginality chart.

-- Maximise the Aboriginality chart using the focus mode. (see figure 2)
+- Maximise the Aboriginality chart using the focus mode. (see Figure 2)

 - How many Aboriginal students are enrolled at your school?
 Do they speak English as a dialect?
 How many students are presenting as ‘Neither Aboriginal nor Torres Strait Islander’ in the chart?
 What are the implications of this?
 Do you have any programs or staff to support the Aboriginal and Torres Strait Islander students at your school?

 - You can export this data in an Excel document if you click on the ellipsis (…) next to the focus mode icon (indicated by the yellow arrow above).

 - Use the Country of Birth column chart to display the students' country of birth.
 This is sorted by descending student count, with counts of each country on the y-axis.